SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

     `grade` AS 'Grade'
         FROM students
 ```
-The separator is given as first value in the argument, than you list the rows you want to concatenate,
+The separator is given as the first value in the argument than you list the rows you want to concatenate,
 resulting in a new column combination of both.

-It's **important** to remember that concat_ws() has additional behaviour of ignoring the records which have **NULL** value of the given rows.
+It's **important** to remember that concat_ws() has additional behavior of ignoring the records which have **NULL** value of the given rows.
 [/slide]

 [slide hideTitle]